 We’re keeping it retro and cheesy today.
 Pull out your skewers, because it’s time for Cheese Fondue!
 This post covers how to make cheese fondue at home, from the kinds of cheese to use to what to dip in fondue.
 Spoiler: homemade cheese fondue is EASY.
 You’ll feel inspired to throw a fondue party by the end!

 One of my best early memories in Milwaukee is making this cheese fondue recipe for my (now) girlfriends.
 We had recently moved to town, and I was looking to form deeper relationships with a group of girls I’d met through a volunteer organization.
 I wooed everyone via an invite to a fondue party.
-I still remember the giddy looks when I set the big, bubbly pot of cheese fondue in the center of the table.
+I still remember the giddy looks when I set the big, bubbly pot of fondue in the center of the table.

 Cheese fondue carries with it such a fun, communal aspect.
 Hosting friends for fondue is a fabulous way to celebrate the holidays as a group.
 You can also make this recipe for a special occasion, Christmas dinner, or New Year’s Eve.

-Though it sounds fancy, cheese fondue is shockingly simple to prepare.
+Though it sounds fancy, this fondue is shockingly simple to prepare.
 (Can you stand at a stove and stir?
 Excellent!
 You can make cheese fondue.)
 It feels like a special treat and, above all, is welcoming and cozy.
 It’s exactly what I’d serve my guests at my charming Swiss chalet to warm them from the chilly alpine air if, you know, I owned a Swiss chalet.

-Besides being creamy, wonderful, and indulgent in the best possible “this is so worth it” kind of way, cheese fondue also makes for stimulating dinner table debate.
+Besides being creamy, wonderful, and indulgent in the best possible “this is so worth it” kind of way, fondue also makes for stimulating dinner table debate.
 One of the guests drops a dipper into the pot—is it the person to the right or to the left she’s supposed to kiss when the breads slips from the fork?
 Discuss.

 For the curious: According to Martha Stewart—the supreme source of party etiquette—a woman who drops something in the fondue pot must kiss every man at the table, while a man must buy the table a round of drinks.
 The extent to which you allow these rules to influence the guest list at your next fondue party is at your discretion.

-To ensure your cheese fondue is rich, smooth, and categorically wonderful, here are a few simple tips and FAQs.
+To ensure your fondue is rich, smooth, and categorically wonderful, here are a few simple tips and FAQs.
 Stick to these, and your dinner party will transport you to the Alps upon first bite.

-Which Cheese Is Good for Fondue
+Which Cheese Is Good for Fondue?

 - Fondue Rule #1: Use Good-Quality Cheese.
 It will be more expensive but worth it.
 Even if you ignore all of the other tips, keep this one.
 Fondue truly is all about the cheese, and the quality and types of cheeses you use will have an enormous impact on the final product.